 If we were to talk about art, design, trekking, hiking or social media stuff, likely I will have no problem with that and can respond quickly.
 So, it is my personal issue and I need to work it out.
 No one can help.
 The class was dismissed at around 5 pm and then we went down to do our gear fitting for our training session in the pool tomorrow.
 Mask, fins, booties, wetsuit, backplate, and regulator, all were kept in our individual mesh bag.

 I stayed back for a while in the Livingseas store on the first floor which I think it also serves well as a community space.
 There is a big table where everyone can gather around.
 Students, friends came that night for a gathering.
 After trying to get to know the people more and familiarize with this new environment, I left the centre.
 I still have homework to do – to read the text-book as much as I can before the training session in the pool starts tomorrow.

 • • •

 ..when I agreed to take up this challenge to attend this diving course.
 And since then until the day the course started, I think I never had a peaceful day.
 I kept thinking of it.
 “How is the course going to be like, would I be able to cope with it?
 Swimming test??
 OMG…Should I just cancel it?
 Or postpone it?
 Aarrrgghh….What have I gotten myself into?”
 Slapped on my face.

 It should be something exciting but I didn’t fully feel so.
 Mixed feeling.
 I am not really comfortable staying long in the water.
 That’s the main reason.

 “Seriously, Tracy?
 You mean you?
 The Daredevil?”
 Yeah, man.
 I have no problem leading you guys and setting an example for any activities above the ground but not something to do with the water.
-Oh, I did once before, I jumped off from the boat to the sea for snorkeling just so that you guys would follow.
-But that was my first snorkeling trip and I didn’t know that I have this problem (yet).
+Oh, I did once before, I jumped off from the boat to the sea for snorkelling just so that you guys would follow.
+But that was my first snorkelling trip and I didn’t know that I have this problem (yet).

 Pool Training Session